radarsu/atlas-protocol/protocol/SECURITY.md

 Peers are immediately rejected if any of the following fail:

 1. Invalid identity headers or signature
 2. Invalid identity-based Proof-of-Work
    - Some peers may require TOTP time-windowed PoW
 3. Invalid envelope/message format

 Only peers passing transport validation proceed.

 ---

-## 3. Protocol Compliance Layer
+## 3. Trust Layer

-### Protocol-Compliant Peer

-The peer must conform to network protocol rules.

-### Soft Security

-Non-order-compliant peers may exist, but most rules overlap.
-Peers failing protocol compliance are rejected before reputation or trust evaluation.

----

-## 4. Reputation Layer

 ### Zero-Reputation Peer